Lemoncode/master-frontend-lemoncode/03-bundling/06-vite/01-basic/README.md

   ```bash
   npm start -- --port 1234
   ```

   > ⚡ `vite` command will start the dev server, you can also use `vite dev` or `vite serve` as alternative commands

 - We can access to the dev server at [http://localhost:3000](http://localhost:3000).
 Notice that, to avoid conflicts, it uses a different port than the production server by default.

-  💡 The server is started only at `localhost` by default.
+  ⚙ The server is started only at `localhost` by default.
 We could expose our server to the local network by using the `--host` modifier, either in the script:

-  *package.json*
+  _package.json_

   ```diff
   - "start": "vite",